getsentry/ingest-load-tester/README.md

 ### Test Configuration

-Locust uses a top level file, a python file to configure the tests.
+Locust uses a Python file as a load testing entrypoint.

-`ingest-load-tester` which uses locust adds the facility to configure tests by using yaml files.
+`ingest-load-tester` uses Locust internally and adds the facility to configure tests by using yaml files.
 Under the hood `ingest-load-tester` creates locust tests classes that are derived from `ConfigurableUser` class which in turn is derived from the locust `UserClass`.

 The `ConfigurableUser` class adds functionality that allows the tests to be configured from a yaml file.